 Then I looked, and behold, a white cloud, and on the cloud sat One like the Son of Man [Jesus], having on His head a golden crown, and in His hand a sharp sickle.
 And another angel came out of the temple, crying with a loud voice to Him who sat on the cloud, “Thrust in Your sickle and reap, for the time has come for You to reap, for the harvest of the earth is ripe.”
 So He who sat on the cloud thrust in His sickle on the earth, and the earth was reaped.

-Scholarly Bible commentators are figuratively ‘all over the map’ about who constitutes this harvest!
+Scholarly Bible scholars are figuratively ‘all over the map’ about who constitutes this harvest!
 Theories include notions that this harvest refers to:

 (a) The advance spiritual slaying of all Jesus-rejecting sinners who would later be physically slain in the 1st War of Gog and Magog sometime during the great tribulation or the Armageddon War at the end of the great tribulation.
 This notion is very similar to the very vivid depictions in Joel 3:12-13, and especially in Ezekiel 9.
 (See: Mind Blowing or Opening??)
 But it naturally raises the question why use the word, harvest, to refer to something undesirable, and not intended to be kept?
 Curious.
 Also, this Scripture makes NO reference to ‘the elect’, so it would be erroneous to just assume it refers to the elect, as many people do.